Living on the edge: Phase transitions in convex programs with random data: Computer experiments

 The formulas~\eqref{eq:l1-sdim} and~\eqref{eq:S1-sdim} for the statistical dimension of the descent cones of the $\ell_1$ norm and the Schatten 1-norm do not have a closed form representation.
 Nevertheless, we can evaluate these expressions using simple numerical methods.
 Indeed, in each case, we solve the stationary equation~\eqref{eq:l1-stationary} and~\eqref{eq:S1-stationary} using the rootfinding procedure \texttt{fzero}, which works well because the left-hand side of each equation is a monotone function of $\tau$.
 To evaluate the integral in~\eqref{eq:l1-sdim}, we use the command \texttt{erfc}.
 To evaluate the integral in~\eqref{eq:S1-sdim}, we use the quadrature function~\texttt{quadgk}.

 We have encountered some numerical stability problems evaluating~\eqref{eq:l1-sdim} when the proportional sparsity $\rho = s/d$ is close to zero or one.
 Similarly, there are sometimes difficulties with~\eqref{eq:S1-sdim} when the proportional rank $\rho = r/m$ or the aspect ratio $\nu = m/n$ are close to zero or one.
 Nevertheless, relatively simple code based on this approach is usually reliable.
+Software is available online~\cite{snow-code}.